HamzaSajjad141/DjangoHealthREST/README.md

 ## Project Overview

-Welcome to the RESTful Web Service in Django!
+Welcome to the DjangoHealthREST in Django!
 This project provides a robust API for managing health insurance data.
 It is built using Django and Django REST Framework, offering a scalable and feature-rich solution for handling health-related information.
 The API supports various operations, allowing users to retrieve, filter, and analyze health insurance data efficiently.